wangyuefan21/introduction2RelationalJoins/README.md

 ### Example

-Since `Cross JOIN` is a little different from other `JOIN`s, we are going to use different example to illustrate.
+Since `Cross JOIN` is a little different from other `JOIN`s, we are going to use different example to illustrate it.
 Imagine you walk in a restaurant that you need to pick a `food` option and a `drink` option to make a meal.

 ```
 -- Create Tables